 Johnson filed a petition for divorce seeking spousal support and child support for the twins she was having, that were conceived through in-vitro fertilization (IVF).
 It is undeniable that Griner has no biological connection with the twins.
 However, the Court may rule that Griner is responsible for child support if it can be proved that the twins were not fathered by the man that Johnson is now currently involved with, but were conceived through IVF while the couple were married.
 This issue turns on whether Johnson can prove that Griner agreed to be the legal father of Johnson’s children, or if Johnson conceived her children through another union that had nothing to do with Griner.
 This, and other similar issues will be new territory for the courts to address.
 There are currently no precedence for the courts to follow.
 See USAtoday.com

 Getting Legal Help for Your Santa Rosa Divorce

 Questions regarding the division of assets in a divorce can be complicated, especially when it comes to retirement accounts.
 If you have questions about divorce, Beck Law P.C. can help you.
 The family law attorneys at Beck Law P.C. can answer your questions and help you determine the best method of obtaining a divorce given your unique circumstances.
-For a free consultation regarding divorce, or any other family law question, contact Beck Law P.C. at (707) 576-7175 or visit us online.
+For a consultation regarding divorce, or any other family law question, contact Beck Law P.C. at (707) 576-7175 or visit us online.
 Beck Law P.C. provides legal services to Santa Rosa, Petaluma, Ukiah, Lakeport and all the rest of the communities within the three county area of Sonoma County, Mendocino County, and Lake County California.